requests/toolbelt/docs/adapters.rst

 Requests supports SSL Verification using a certificate in .pem format by default.
-In some cases it is necessary to pass a full cert chain as part of a request or it is deemed to great a risk to decrypt the certificate into a .pem file.
+In some cases it is necessary to pass a full cert chain as part of a request or it is deemed too great a risk to decrypt the certificate into a .pem file.

 For such use cases we have created :class:`~requests_toolbelt.adapters.pkcs12_adapter.Pkcs12Adapter`.